Mykola Ovcharov: Theory of argumentation

+Ovcharov identifies nine criteria for an evidence-based argument: authority of the source, its independence, reliability of information, alignment with the audience's value system, satisfaction of the audience's needs, clarity of result, disclosure of all factors that influenced the result, absence of an obvious counterargument, and uniqueness.
+The quality of argumentation increases when each argument is supported by an independent additional argument following the "1+1" principle.

 Influence on Ukrainian rhetorical school

 Ovcharov's theoretical developments contribute to the institutionalisation of rhetoric as an academic discipline in Ukraine.
 The Institute of Rhetoric, founded by him in 2009, functions as a research centre that combines the study of classical tradition with the development of contemporary public speaking methodologies.

-From 2025, Mykola Ovcharov publishes the journal Unknown Orator—the first Ukrainian-language scholarly-popular journal dedicated to oratorical art.
-The publication combines theoretical knowledge with practical advice for improving communication skills.
+From 2025, Mykola Ovcharov publishes Unknown Orator — the first and only specialised journal on oratorical art and rhetoric in Ukraine, published twice a year in Ukrainian and English.

 Translation work

 In 2025, he completed the first full Ukrainian translation of Cicero's First Catiline Oration from the perspective of a practicing orator.
 Mykola Ovcharov paid particular attention to rhythm, textual dynamics, and oratorical techniques that are typically lost in literal translation.
 The translation is accompanied by detailed notes on historical context, explanations of Roman life realities, and analysis of the speech's rhetorical features.
 The work serves students and scholars studying Roman history, philosophy, and rhetoric.